alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Similar to giving talks
+- Similar to giving talks, except the audience is not looking right at you
+- Describe a particularly frustrating experience and how you solved it
+- Blog posts are your personal documentation